axelchalon/axelchalon.github.io/0-book-review/_posts/2024-12-30-priya-parker-art-of-gathering-summary.md

 	- You are consuming people's most precious resource, time.
 Decide how you want them to be altered by the experience.
 	- Go beyond templates & tradition (× [legacy problem]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^legacy-problem); Conflict Communication). **Make the gathering unique.**
 	* If co-hosting, align clearly on the purpose.
-- Name well and in alignment with your purpose.
+- <a name="^name"></a>Name well and in alignment with your purpose.
 Invent a name to remove associations & connotations.
 - **Design a gathering of friends as a gathering of strangers** to discover new facets of your friends and unearth stories.
 ^
 # Logistics